 - Click the logo and choose the matching credential.

 - Click the Filled in the wrong field? message.

 - Click Learn.

-- Next, click your cursor inside the username field on the website.
+- Click your cursor inside the username field on the website.

-- That's it.
-When you sign in again to this site, the extension knows where to fill the username and password.
+That's it!
+When you sign in again to this site, the extension will now know where to fill in the username and password.